My Creative Practice

 I always quieten my mind, meditate/sit in silence before I start working, so it served as a perfect practice after a long/hard/stressful day at work.

 I love the feeling of writing or painting - it’s a space where I can completely let go, where there is no right or wrong, where there are no norms or judgement (other than my own).
-It’s a beautiful feeling to release anger, resentment, love, happiness on to a canvas - and to experience yourself completely letting go - this is my process: to let completetly let-go.
-To surrender.
+It’s a beautiful feeling to release anger, resentment, love, happiness on to a canvas - and to experience yourself completely letting go - this is my process: to completetly let-go, to surrender.

 It has taken me a decade to build my website and instagram profile and to show my work so openly - it’s been a scary and daunting process because my work is like pages from my diary, revealing my feelings to the rest of the world.

-When it comes to expressing myself through art, everything becomes a form of expression - the size of the canvas, the choice of colours, the composition - it is all intuitive and a mediative practice to and for me - it is an experience I am drawn towards, and which draws me in.
+When it comes to expressing myself through art, everything becomes a form of expression - the size of the canvas, the choice of colours, the composition - it is all intuitive and a meditative practice - it is an experience I am drawn towards, and which draws me in.

 There are times when I don’t create or express myself - getting lost in the humdrum of everyday life.
 These are often painful times for me because I have an inherent need to express myself, to connect with myself, to have an intimate conversation with myself.